gitlabhq/omnibus-gitlab/README.md

 git_data_dir "/mnt/nas/git-data"
 ```

+Note that the target directory and any of its subpaths must not be a symlink.

 Run `sudo gitlab-ctl reconfigure` for the change to take effect.

 If you already have existing Git repositories in `/var/opt/gitlab/git-data` you